home-assistant/developers.home-assistant/docs/development_environment.md

 ### Developing on Windows

-Due to Home Assistant is mainly designed and developed on Linux distributions, on Windows 10 you can setup a [Linux subsystem](https://docs.microsoft.com/windows/wsl/install-win10).
+Since Home Assistant is mainly designed and developed on Linux distributions, on Windows 10 you can setup a [Linux subsystem](https://docs.microsoft.com/windows/wsl/install-win10).

 Open Powershell as an Administrator and run